-Ameelio wants to take on for-profit prison calling rackets after starting with free letters to inmates – TechCrunch
+Ameelio wants to take on for-profit, prison-calling rackets after starting with free letters to inmates – TechCrunch

 “The communications challenges that families have are the same challenges that criminal justice organizations and lawyers have when communicating with their clients,” explained Orchingwa.
 They have to manage the addresses, letter-writing and sending, and a network of people to check on recipients and other follow-up actions.
 “We’re talking to them, and a lot were very interested in the service we’re offering, so we’re going to roll out a version for organizations.
 We’re creating a business model in which these organizations, and some of them are well funded, can pay us back but also pay it forward and help keep it free for others.”

 Sending letters is just the opening play for Ameelio, though, but it’s also a way to make the contacts they need and research the market.
-Outcry against the private calling systems has been constant but the heterogeneous nature of prisons run under state policies means “we don’t have one system, we have 51 separate systems,” as Orchingwa put it.
+Outcry against the private calling systems has been constant, but the heterogeneous nature of prisons run under state policies means “we don’t have one system, we have 51 separate systems,” as Orchingwa put it.
 That and the fact that it makes a fair amount of money.

-“There’s a lot of movement around getting Securus and Global Tel out,” he said, “But it would shift from families to the state paying, so they need to make back the money they were making from kickbacks.”
+“There’s a lot of movement around getting Securus and Global Tel out,” he said.
+“But it would shift from families to the state paying, so they need to make back the money they were making from kickbacks.”

 Some states have banned paid calls or never allowed them, but others are only changing their policies now in response to external pressure.
 It’s with these that Ameelio hopes to succeed first.